SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 Examples:

 * **Cluster anomalies detection**.
-A user configures alerts for anomalies when 5 out of 10 data points in a 10-minute window exceed the baseline, allowing for precision in spiky environments.
+A user configures alerts for anomalies when 5 out of 10 data points in a 10-minute window exceed the baseline, allowing for precision in volatile environments.
 * **Automating resolution with playbooks**.
 A playbook responds to CPU usage anomalies by gathering logs, notifying teams, and restarting affected servers.

 :::info Limitations